-Environmental Health investigates complaints about food or poor hygiene for premises in our District.
+Environmental Health investigates complaints about food premises.

 Food poisoning usually happens within 1 to 72 hours of eating contaminated or poisonous food.

-Symptoms can include being sick, diarrhoea, stomach pain, and or high temperature, this normally lasts between 1 to 7 days.
-Sometimes you can have these symptoms but they are not always caused by the last meal that you have eaten.
+Symptoms can include being sick, diarrhoea, stomach pain, and or high temperature, this normally lasts 1 to 7 days.
+Sometimes you can have these symptoms, but they are not always caused by the last meal that you have eaten.
 They can be caused by bacteria that has come from other people, animals, or contaminated water.

-You should keep the following items to give to us
+If you have found something in a food item you have brought, you should keep the following items to give to us

 - Your proof of purchase